Depp v News Group Newspapers Ltd: Depp's libel suit against News Group Newspapers and Dan Wootton

-On 27 April 2018, UK tabloid The Sun published online an article titled: "GONE POTTY How Can J K Rowling be 'genuinely happy' casting wife beater Johnny Depp in the new Fantastic Beasts film?".
+On 27 April 2018, the UK tabloid The Sun published online an article titled: "GONE POTTY How Can J K Rowling be 'genuinely happy' casting wife beater Johnny Depp in the new Fantastic Beasts film?".
 The article referred to Depp's casting as Gellert Grindelwald, one of the main characters in Fantastic Beasts: The Crimes of Grindelwald, based on a script by author J. K. Rowling.
 The online title originally described Depp as a "wife beater", but was changed shortly after publication and was never used in the printed version.

 On 1 June 2018, Depp sued News Group News, the company publishing The Sun, and Dan Wootton for libel.
 He claimed that the aim of The Sun had been to convince their readers that he was a domestic abuser and to plea Rowling to drop him from the Fantastic Beasts film.
 Depp stated that he had initiated the lawsuit to clear his name, and alleged that Heard had instead been the aggressor in the relationship and had lied about being abused as part of a hoax.
 Depp's lawyers argued that many of the incidents presented by NGN were on a "she said – he said" basis, and that besides Heard, the only other first-hand witness for the alleged abuse was her sister.
 Although admitting that he used alcohol and drugs, Depp's lawyers denied that this had any significance.